-Because our class is large and we don't have TAs, I won't be able to respond to emails effectively.
-Rather than emailing me directly, questions about course material or homework or course logistics should be posted on the "Discussions" page of the Chem 365 Canvas site, where other students can offer helpful comments and solutions.
+Because our class is large and we don't have TAs, I won't be able to respond to emails as effectively as I'd like to.
+Rather than emailing me directly, questions about course material or homework should be posted on the "Discussions" page of the Chem 365 Canvas site, where other students can offer helpful comments and solutions.
 I'll be monitoring these Discussions and I'll address them in class and in office hours.
-If you do need to email me, I'll do my best to reply within 24 hours.
+If you need to email me, I'll do my best to reply within 48 hours.